-The discount rate used to measure the total pension liability is 8.0% for 2017.
-The projection of cash flows used to determine the discount rate assumes that employer and employee contributions will be made at the regular rates agreed upon for employees and the actuarially determined rates for employers.
+The discount rate used to measure the total pension liability is 7.6%.
+The current discount rate shown for GASB 68 purposes is higher than the MERS assumed rate of return.
+This is because, for GASB 68 purposes, the discount rate must be gross of administrative expenses, whereas for funding purposes, it is net of administrative expenses.
+The projection of cash flows used to determine the discount rate assumes that employer and employee contributions will be made at the rates agreed upon for employees and the actuarially determined rates for employers.
 Based on these assumptions, the pension plan's fiduciary net position was projected to be available to pay all projected future benefit payments of current active and inactive employees.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.